 In the next section below, we discuss the Wellness pet food recall history.

 Has Wellness Ever Been Recalled?

-Also, in February 2011, inadequate levels of thiamine was listed as the reason for a recall of a very large amount (21.6 million cans, according to an FDA enforcement report) of all flavors and sizes of canned Wellness cat food manufactured within a certain date range.
-Wellness CORE was included in the recall.
-Tim Callahan, CEO of WellPet, said at the time, “Even though the chance of a cat developing a thiamine deficiency is extremely remote, we are voluntarily recalling all of these lots of our canned cat food as an extra precaution.”
+Tim Callahan, then-CEO of WellPet, said at the time of the 2011 Wellness cat food recall, “Even though the chance of a cat developing a thiamine deficiency is extremely remote, we are voluntarily recalling all of these lots of our canned cat food as an extra precaution.”

 List of Wellness Pet Food Recalls

 Cause: Potential for foreign material.
-Announcement: WellPet voluntary recall report dated Feb.
-10, 2017.
+Announcement: Website announcement dated Feb.
+10, 2017 (archived here).
 What was recalled: 12.5 oz. cans of the following Wellness cat food:

 - Chicken & Herring, best by Aug.
 4, 2019